 I can’t think of many greater feelings than caring for dogs who are homeless at the end of their lives.
 It is impossible for me to convey the depth of emotion I experience when I save an older dog’s life, when I go to the shelter and pick up a dog who would have died alone, in a scary and unfamiliar environment.

 I love when my dogs sit next to me on the couch as I read a book, or snuggle up with each other – giving and getting comfort when needed.

 Just like dogs of every age, my oldies are so happy to see me (those who can!) if I’ve been out for a while, and although they’re left in very comfortable surroundings, you can see how much safer they feel when I’m around.

 In addition to all that, I also like lower energy dogs.
-That is not to say “senior” means “slow” it’s simply a number.
-Plenty of seniors are outrunning their puppy counterparts, and are more active than ever, that’s just a bit too energetic for my tastes.
+That is not to say “senior” means “slow”by any stretch, senior is simply a number marked by the turn of a calendar page.
+Plenty of old dogs are outrunning their puppy counterparts, and are more active than ever, that’s just a bit too energetic for my tastes.
 Don’t get me wrong – they all need time outside to sniff and explore, and to walk at whatever pace is comfortable for them, and that’s perfect for me.
 I don’t want to have to hike miles every day in order to satisfy their needs.
 If I want to take that hike periodically, and would like the company of one of my dogs as I do it, I get out the pet stroller and off we go together.